Pediatric swallow studies including video X-ray help us to accurately diagnose and treat swallowing disorders in children.

 We are able to more clearly see any complications your child has during swallowing, such as food going into the lungs instead of the stomach (which may not cause them to cough—known as silent aspiration), food or liquid residue, and reflux.

 Who is a candidate for a swallow study

-Some signs that your child has a swallow disorder that may require a swallow study to diagnose include:
+Some signs that your child has a swallowing disorder that may require a swallow study to diagnose include:

 - Frequent upper respiratory symptoms or illnesses, including asthma, wheezing or infections